static-analysis-engineering/codehawk/README.md

 # CodeHawk Tool Suite

-The CodeHawk Tool Suite, developed by Kestrel Technology, is a sound static analysis platform based on the mathematical theory of abstract interpretation developed by Patrick and Radhia Cousot.
+The CodeHawk Tool Suite, originally developed by Kestrel Technology, is a sound static analysis platform based on the mathematical theory of abstract interpretation developed by Patrick and Radhia Cousot.
 CodeHawk consists of a programming-language independent abstract